 An easy nine patch block, the maple leaf quilt block (aka autumn leaf) is easy to make.
 See how and get a cutting chart for 6, 9 and 12 inch blocks!

 The tutorial uses two contrasting fabrics.
-The greater the contrast the more the block design stands out.
+The greater the contrast the more the leaf design stands out.
 The fabrics used are designated as follows:

-Fabric A = focus (2 interchangeable mottled orange and yellow print fabrics)
+Fabric A = leaf (2 mottled orange and yellow print fabrics)

 Fabric B = background (cream solid fabric)

 Here are the unit cutting measurements to make a 6 inch, 9 inch and 12 inch maple leaf block.
 Simply choose your block size and follow the instructions below to make the block.

 (Note: To increase photo size, on your keyboard hold 'Ctrl' and hit the + key.)

 Refer to the Block Size Cutting Chart above for desired block size.